Who's Who William Hartnell - The First Doctor 2nd Doctor

 Vote if I am your favourite Doctor

 Throughout the whole of the First Doctor's era his exact origins were never revealed, except that he is not from Earth, although his truly alien origins were concealed due to him only possessing a single heart (Time Lords grow the second one upon their first regeneration, as revealed in "The Man in the Velvet Mask") and no reference being made to his explicit age.
-He liked to get his own way and was always eager to investigate, despite frequent warnings to his companions about the dangers of interfering.
-As he warns Barbara 'The events will happen, just as they are written.
-I'm afraid so, and we can't stem the tide.
-But at least we can stop being carried away with the flood.'
-"The Reign of Terror").
+He liked to get his own way and was always eager to investigate, despite frequent warnings to his companions about the dangers of interfering in case they ended up being 'carried away with the flood' of events they couldn't change "The Reign of Terror").
 As a result, in his early days he typically only became involved in the affairs he encountered when outside circumstances prevented him from leaving directly, such as when a component of the TARDIS was lost during their temporary captivity by the Daleks ("The Daleks"), when outside forces prevented them from returning to the TARDIS ("The Sorcerer's Apprentice", "The Keys of Marinus"), or simply losing the TARDIS key, although he clearly still felt a great deal of compassion and respect for the people involved, praising the resolve of the people of Sarath as they fought to survive even as their moon fell towards their planet ("City at World's End").

 The Crusade